salesforce/apex-mockery/README.md

 Assertions.assertThat(myMethodSpy).hasBeenLastCalledWith(Params.of(Matcher.any()));
 ```

-Have a look at the [recipes](force-app/recipes/classes/asserting/) to have a deeper overview of what can be done with the assertion API
+Have a look at the [recipes](force-app/recipes/classes/asserting/) to have a deeper overview of what you can do with the assertion API

 ### Params